easydatawarehousing/ferro/content/70_faq.md

 Ferro does not use any html for modifying the DOM state.
-You just define a desired memory state in Ruby, called the Ruby Object Model (ROM), which modifies the DOM for you.
+You just define a desired memory state in Ruby, called the Master Object Model (MOM), which modifies the DOM for you.

 For the non-structural parts of an application, i.e. the (textual) content, a language that describes content and its markup is still very useful.